h0peles50ul/h0peles50ul/README.md

 🦇 ✎ hi !! my name is wizbat/entity !! but u can call me wiz or bat :3

-🌘 ✎ im a minor ! and i go by he/it/xe/zom/void !! im also agender/gendervoid :D
+🌘 ✎ im a minor ! and i go by any pronouns !! im also agender/gendervoid :D

 🦇 ✎ dni if; basic dni criteria, under 13, pr0shipper/z00phile, drama hungry/toxic